-O.PHY_PROT_UNCLASSIFIED

-Systems containing Unclassified Protected information shall, as a minimum, be protected in one of the following ways: constantly attended or under the control of a person that possesses formal access approval and need to know; in a manner described for Unclassified Mandatory Protection information; or in a manner to preclude unauthorized disclosure.
+- O.PHYS_MANDATED Systems containing Unclassified Mandatory Protection information must be protected in one of the following ways: constantly attended or under the control of a person that possesses formal access approval and need to know; or protected in a manner described for Confidential Information; or protected within locked rooms or buildings. - O.PHYSICAL Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected, primarily via prevention within the limits of COTS technology.

-O.PHYSICAL
+O.PHYSICAL_PROTECTION